EECS3311F24/project-bargainbox/doc/sprint3/sprint3.md

 *Each member of the team was assigned with specific tasks.
 Apart from their personal assignments, everyone stepped in to help each other in overcoming any issues.
 Here's a list of the tasks that each member completed-*

 1. Arjun Grewal
-   - Add/remove bookmark
+   - Add Bookmark and View all Bookmarked Posts
-   - PB.md
+   - Update the Product Backlog, create burndown.pdf, monitor progress on trello

 2. Annie Jhamb
    - View 10 listings per page